What Do Hedgehogs Eat and Drink? Their Natural Diet

 Do hedgehogs eat maggots?

-Hedgehogs can eat maggots on occasion, but they do not offer any nutritional value and should always be part of a wider nutritional diet.
+Hedgehogs do eat maggots on occasion, and will eat them in the wild when found on carrion.
+They do not offer great nutritional value and should only be fed as part of a wider nutritional diet.

 Do hedgehogs eat woodlice or spiders?